 Credit risk is the risk that one party to a financial instrument will cause a financial loss for the other party by failing to meet an obligation.
-Credit risk arises from cash and cash equivalents, contractual cash flows of debt investments carried at amortised cost, as well as credit exposures to wholesale and retail customers, including outstanding receivables and contract assets as well as lease receivables.
+Credit risk arises from cash and cash equivalents and contractual cash flows of debt investments carried at amortised cost.